Dare Wheel

 Mild

 Family game night, mixed ages, or low-risk hangouts.
-Fits: call mom you love her, compliments round, celebrity impression, British accent, runway walk, mild physical (push-ups, squats), pick next songs.
-Remove before spinning: ex text, crush voice note, browser history, app delete, story posts, DMs, phone scrolls.
+Fits: call mom you love her, compliments round, celebrity impression, runway walk, dog or 80-year-old act, hold hands, British or random accent, mild physical (push-ups, squats, pillow fight), pick next songs, Target found bit.
+Remove before spinning: phone scroll, browser history, app delete, story posts, camera roll post, read texts aloud.

 Medium

 Friend group at home who knows each other.
-Add singing calls, dance, TikTok dance, food combos, face marker, childhood photo, Google searches, pickup line, rename contact.
-Still skip or edit anything that could hurt school or work reputations on short notice.
+Add singing calls, dance, TikTok dance, cowboy dance, food combos, face marker, childhood photo, pickup line, rename contact, mystery drink, tickle dare, silly makeover, fake-propose, prank call hang-up, approved selfie post.
+Still skip anything that could hurt school or work reputations on short notice.

 Bold

 Close friends or adults who set hard boundaries first.
-Full list is fair game if everyone opts in: phone access, story takeovers, ex or crush messages, camera roll post, group-chosen DMs.
+Full list is fair game if everyone opts in: phone access, browser history, app delete, IG story takeover, camera roll post, read texts or last sent message aloud, embarrassing ringtone, profile pic swap.
 Spin tip: Agree a safe word and one skip each before the first spin.

 Full Dare List with Tags

-Every default dare on this wheel, tagged by type and difficulty.
+Every default dare on this wheel, grouped by type with difficulty and context.
 Edit any line in Settings to match your group.

 How to Run the Game